-Today’s global supply chains introduce new complexities and as a result automotive manufacturers are struggling to deploy inventory in the right quantity, location and time.
+Today’s global supply chains introduce new complexities and as a result automotive suppliers are struggling to deploy inventory in the right quantity, location and time.
 Uncertainty around demand due to unplanned events like COVID-19 is causing disruption, creating a surplus or shortage of inventory.
 The systems created to overcome these challenges can span multiple ERP, SCM and CRM tools, making it difficult and inefficient to track and trace products, both internally and across the partner ecosystem.

 The common factor in all of these challenges is the lack of automotive inventory visibility, which is stopping supply chains from operating at their maximum potential.
 Lack of transparency creates gaps in the supply chain, increasing your risk of being impacted by disruptions.
-Automotive manufacturers need to analyze each step of their supply chain and learn how to use inventory management to optimize operations.
+Automotive suppliers need to analyze each step of their supply chain and learn how to use inventory management to optimize operations.
 But first, it’s important to understand inventory management practices and their impact on the bottom line.

 Impact of Inventory Management in Automotive Industry

 Automotive Inventory management is more than knowing how much inventory you have on the shelf; it includes tracking and organizing of goods from suppliers, through the manufacturing process, and into customers’ hands.
 A recent study found that 43% of small businesses either track inventory manually or don’t track it at all.

 Holding too much inventory leads to discounting and obsolete inventory and ties up cash that could otherwise be used in other areas of the business.
 Not having enough inventory results in lost sales and disappointed customers due to stock-outs.
 Finding the right balance between too much inventory and not stocking enough can be difficult, especially if you’re relying on spreadsheets or other manual processes.